AshrafMd-1/nebula/README.md

-# Nebula - A simplistic web browser
+# Nebula – A Simplistic Web Browser

+> 📦 **Archived** — This project has been discontinued in favor of other Electron-based browser alternatives like **Deta Surf**.

-Nebula is a simplistic web browser using electronJs framework.
+**Nebula** is a minimalist web browser built using the **Electron.js** framework, designed for simplicity and focused browsing.

-# Features
+## Features

-- Minimalistic design
+- Clean, minimalistic design
-- Always on top
+- Always-on-top window support
-- Hide title bar
+- Hidden title bar for distraction-free use

-# Coming soon

-- [ ] Split screen
-- [ ] Peek
-- [ ] On the top Address bar

-> Archived in favour of other Electron browser alternatives (I am currently busy).